The practices OCR fines aren't the ones that tried and failed. They're the ones that didn't know they were supposed to try.

 5. Audit Controls (Required)

 Log all security-relevant events: authentication success and failure, access to patient records, create, update, delete operations, privilege changes, policy and configuration changes, and data exports.
-Preserve log integrity with time synchronization, tamper-evident storage, hashing, and restricted administrative access.
+Then protect the log itself with time synchronization, tamper-evident storage, hashing, and restricted administrative access.
 (AccountableHQ)

-This is where cloud AI becomes genuinely treacherous for small practices.
-When your physician queries a cloud AI with patient context, the log of that interaction lives on the vendor's infrastructure.
-Producing those logs in response to an OCR audit or a breach investigation requires the vendor's cooperation, the vendor's timeline, and the vendor's definition of what constitutes a complete log.
-Local deployment means your audit logs live in your system, backed up by you, retrievable by you, formatted for the HIPAA compliance purposes you define.
+This is where cloud AI gets genuinely treacherous for a small practice.
+When a physician queries an outside model with patient context, the record of that interaction lives on somebody else's infrastructure.
+Producing it for an OCR audit or a breach investigation runs on the vendor's cooperation, the vendor's timeline, and the vendor's idea of what a complete log is.
 In 2022, 55% of OCR's financial penalties were imposed on small medical practices.
-(Sprinto) The practices that prevailed in those investigations were the ones that could produce clean, complete audit trails.
-The ones that couldn't faced corrective action plans on top of their fines.
+(Sprinto) The practices that came out of those investigations intact are the ones that could produce a clean, complete trail on demand.
+The ones that couldn't took a corrective action plan on top of the fine, and that's a rough seat to argue from.
+That governed, tamper-evident trail is exactly what the Woven Security & Governance Fabric is built to enforce, and it ships woven through the deployment rather than bolted on afterward.

 6. Integrity Controls (Addressable, Trending Required)